Beyoncé And Jay-Z Have Renewed Their Wedding Vows, Per ‘People Magazine’

 Lahav also said that the “Thelma” style comes from the Queen Victoria collection, which pays homage to Queen Victoria, the British queen who began the custom of wearing white dresses to weddings.
 (Prior to the Victorian era, wedding dresses were a variety of colors, mostly because the white material was very expensive to purchase and clean.)

-Beyoncé’s dress was complete with a corseted bodice, Chantilly lace and the Victorian bustle train details on the gown.
+Beyoncé’s dress was complete with a corseted bodice, Chantilly lace, and the Victorian bustle train details on the gown.
 There were also several modern elements incorporated to this otherwise-classical dress, such as sheer cutouts, an off-the-shoulder neckline and Swarovski crystals and pearls adornments.

 The designer also released a video which shows the gown from every angle, which you can check out below.